 I am no longer a “webmaster” in any real sense of the word anymore.
 I very much do not do websites professionally, and while I have been willing to manage my own Drupal site for 13 years (!!) now, I am facing having to do yet another substantive move to Drupal 9.

 My webhost setup is not able to support D9, even though it is not adding any new functionality.
 The pace of these breaking changes, vast over-complication (for my use case) of features, and the substantively higher management needs are I hope balanced for professional use cases where there is a better scaled return.

-I am a bit sad about this.
-I know Wordpress solves this niche that can stretch from hobbyist user to professional, but I am sad to see Drupal feeling more and more like a professional-only tool.
-Perhaps I'm sad that I am not prioritizing time (and additional hosting costs) to keep up with where Drupal is going, but I feel I stuck it out over 13 years of upgrades and have paid my dues there to have this opinion.
+Overall I guess I am a bit sad about this.
+I know Wordpress solves this niche that can stretch from hobbyist user to professional, but I am sad to see Drupal feeling more and more like a professional-only, increasingly -as-a-service level tool.
+Perhaps I’m sad that I am not prioritizing time (and additional hosting costs) to keep up with where Drupal is going, but I feel I stuck it out over 13 years of upgrades and have paid my dues to have this opinion.

 That said, I’ve been using static site generators for my professional sites for years now.
 I love the majority of their simplicity.
 Much of it feels like returning to my super weird server-side-html tricks from the 90s, but with better people than myself managing the codebase.